Divorce Off: Huma Abedin Takes Back Serial Cheater Hubby, Anthony Weiner?

 — Washington Examiner (@dcexaminer) March 26, 2017

 The former congressman has a history of straying from Huma, but he believes this time, he will be faithful to her.
-He knows that if he isn’t Abedin will divorce him and never give him another chance, New York Post report.
+He knows that if he isn’t Abedin will divorce him and never give him another chance, the New York Post reported.

 Two years later, while running for mayor, more sexting and photos came out, posting under the alias of “Carlos Danger.”
 Refusing to withdraw from the race, Weiner lost the election and came in fifth.